fouadZiaa/Surfs-Up/README.md

  - Rainfall analysis for June and December for 2010-2017.

 ### Results
-The analysis focuses on the temperature and rainfall from six different weather stations.
-On Oahu, Hawaii from 2010-2017 of June and December.
+The analysis focuses on the temperature and rainfall from six different weather stations in Oahu, HI from 2010 thru 2017 for the months of June and December.

 The first 2 charts show the statistics for June and December – tobs